Proslavery thought: Political proslavery

 This theory supposes that there must be, and supposedly always has been, a lower class for the upper classes to rest upon: the metaphor of a mudsill theory being that the lowest threshold (mudsill) supports the foundation for a building.
-This theory was used by its composer, Senator and Governor James Henry Hammond, a wealthy Southern plantation owner, to justify what he saw as the willingness of the non-whites to perform menial work which enabled the higher classes to move civilization forward.
+This theory was used by its composer, Senator and Governor James Henry Hammond, a wealthy Southern plantation owner, to justify what he saw as the willingness of the non-whites to perform menial work that enabled the higher classes to move civilization forward.
 With this in mind, any efforts for class or racial equality that ran counter to the theory would inevitably run counter to civilization itself.

-Southern proslavery theorists asserted that slavery eliminated this problem by elevating all free people to the status of "citizen", and removing the landless poor (the "mudsill") from the political process entirely by means of enslavement.
-Thus, those who would most threaten economic stability and political harmony were not allowed to undermine a democratic society, because they were not allowed to participate in it.
+Southern proslavery theorists asserted that slavery eliminated this problem by elevating all free people to the status of "citizen" and removing the landless poor (the "mudsill") from the political process entirely, by means of enslavement.
+Those who would most threaten economic stability and political harmony were not allowed to undermine a democratic society, because they were not allowed to participate in it.
 So, in the mindset of proslavery men, slavery was for protecting the common good of slaves, masters, and society as a whole.

-These and other arguments fought for the rights of the propertied elite against what were perceived as threats from the abolitionists, lower classes, and non-whites to gain higher standards of living.
-The economic self-interest of slaveholders certainly played a role, as slaves represented a massive amount of wealth – at the time of the Civil War some historians estimate the over 20% of private wealth in the US was slaves.
-They saw the abolition of slavery as a threat to their powerful Southern economy: an economy that revolved almost entirely around the plantation system and was supported by the use of black slaves.
+The propertied elite used these and other arguments against what were perceived as threats from the abolitionists, lower classes, and non-whites to gain higher standards of living.
+The economic self-interest of slaveholders certainly played a role, as slaves represented a massive amount of wealth — at the time of the Civil War some historians estimate that more than 20 percent of private wealth in the U.S. consisted of slaves.
+They saw the abolition of slavery as a threat to the powerful Southern economy, an economy that revolved almost entirely around the plantation system and was supported by slavery.